Who We Are

 At Westside Waldorf, you’ll find strong bonds between students and teachers; a welcoming, inclusive environment; and a joyful and diverse student body that approaches education with curiosity, creativity, and courage.

-The vision for Westside Waldorf School has been to offer children a school that can be their home from preschool through 8th grade — to build a school that provides community for families for a decade or more as their children move through the grades.
+The vision for Westside Waldorf School has been to offer children a school that can be their home from preschool through upper elementary — to build a school that provides community for families for a decade or more as their children move through the grades.
 Based on Waldorf teachings and philosophy, our curriculum takes a complete approach to learning — “head, heart, and hands” — seeing each child as an individual with innate talents and abilities.

 Working out of the principles of Waldorf Education, the Westside Waldorf School offers students an education that embraces the academic, the artistic, and the practical.
-Our mission is to engage the mind, ignite the imagination, and strengthen the will within each student.
+Our mission is to engage the mind, ignite the imagination, and strengthen the will of each student.
 We strive to achieve these goals by bringing to our students a developmentally appropriate curriculum through artful teaching that promotes independent thinking, individual initiative, and social responsibility while cultivating a thirst for knowledge and lifelong learning.
 Waldorf education seeks to awaken the true potential of the human being's uniqueness and creativity in thought and expression and strives to be in partnership with families in raising confident, compassionate human beings.

 Westside Waldorf School Mission